TokTok/website/toktok/pulls.md

 </div>
 {: .tables-wrapper}

-<div></div>
-{: .pr-padding}

 <div>
   <a href="javascript:reloadPrTable()">&#8634;</a>
 </div>
 {: .pr-reload}

 {% comment %}
-  .pr-padding is to ensure that the reload button doesn't cover anything when you've scrolled to the bottom of the page.

   .pr-reload is the reload button. &#8634; is a reload symbol.
 {% endcomment %}